-We currently have two adult Amur tigers, a female called Dominika, who was born at the Highland Wildlife Park in May 2009 and a male called Marty.
-The male arrived at the park in April 2012 from the Czech Republic, he was born in July 2009.
+We currently have one adult Amur tiger, a female called Dominika, who was born at the Highland Wildlife Park in May 2009.

 On 28 May 2013 we were delighted to announce the birth of two Amur tiger cubs at the Highland Wildlife Park.
 Born to first time mother Dominika, the cubs were sexed as two males and called Murray and Viktor.

 In May 2015 Viktor left the Park for Walter Zoo in Switzerland and in August Murray left for Schwerin Zoo in Germany as part of the breeding programme.

 26 July 2019 - We are very sad to say that our Amur tiger Marty passed away yesterday.
 Marty had been experiencing health-related problems and unfortunately slipped away following a veterinary procedure.
 He was hugely popular and will be greatly missed.

 Our Amur tigers can be found on the West side of the Park behind the visitor centre.